Our Program

 Classical Education

 We aspire to create lifelong learners who seek to love and know what is true, good and beautiful.
 Classical education is the methodology of the Liberal Arts tradition.
-At Cypress Classical we seek to cultivate students who embody virtue and to rightly order their affections.
+At Cypress we seek to cultivate students who love to learn.
 This is done by “laying a feast” of beautiful ideas, including academically rich lessons, classical literature, and the study of the arts.

 Charlotte Mason